structured-org/aum-oracle/contracts/jupiter-aum/README.md

 # Jupiter AUM Oracle Contract

 A CosmWasm contract for consensus-based aggregation of Jupiter AUM data.
-Authorized oracles submit structured AUM snapshots.
+Authorized messengers submit structured AUM snapshots.
 When enough submissions converge, the data is finalized and used to compute AUM in wBTC.

 ## Execute Messages